QED-it/goqedit/README.md

-# Go API client for sdk
+# Go API client for goqedit

 This SDK provides a programmatic way for interacting with QEDIT's _Asset Transfer_ API.
 The specification definition file is publicly available [in this repository](https://github.com/QED-it/asset_transfers_dev_guide/).